Meet our Champions

 Blessing Oyedemi (Middlesex University, UK)

-I am a research microbiologist and also teach UG and PG modules.
-Gained PhD from UCL School of Pharmacy, my research centers on anti-infective strategies that target resistance mechanisms such as efflux, R-plasmid and biofilms in bacteria.
-Microorganisms are significant in our everyday lives.
-Although we could not see them with naked eyes, they are essential for the benefit of our environment, medical breakthroughs, industry, agriculture and biotechnology.
-Microbes are integral part of our rich natural reservoirs and still hold the potential of producing a novel antibiotic that could mitigate the current challenges posed by antibiotic resistance.
-This is an exciting time as I engage with the Society as a Champion, this is an opportunity to become to help unlock and express my potentials as well as contribute to the objectives of MBS.
-It is a great privilege to be part of a team that help promote the future of microbiology and I’m committed to using my talents, knowledge and time to make an impact.
+I am a research microbiologist and also teach undergraduate and postgraduate modules.
+I gained my PhD from University College London's School of Pharmacy, my research centres on anti-infective strategies that target resistance mechanisms such as efflux, R-plasmid and biofilms in bacteria.
+This is an exciting time as I engage with the Society as a Champion to help unlock and express my potential, as well as contribute to the objectives of the Society.
+It is a great privilege to be part of a team that help promote the future of microbiology and I am committed to using my talents, knowledge and time to make an impact.

 -